History

-Jumpstart your career with a history degree
+Jumpstart your career with a degree in history, philosophy, or liberal studies

 Starting Salary